 Vocal Presence Boost

 It’s beneficial to choose a microphone that emphasizes the frequencies related to speech intelligibility.
 In other words, a microphone with a presence boost.
 Typically this is an increased sensitivity between 3-6 kHz.
-The frequency response graphs of microphones are a great way to visualize if there’s a presence boost or not.
+The frequency response graphs of microphones are a great way to visualize whether there’s a presence boost or not.

 For a more detailed read on vocal presence in microphones, check out my article What Does “Presence” Mean In Terms Of Microphones?